susmita-dutta-cs/Virtual-Health-Helper---A-web-application-design/README.md

-#Virtual-Health-Helper-A-web-application-design
-Designing a web application for doctors and patient to communicate virtually
+Designing a web application for doctors and patient to communicate virtually using UML .